Scott Helvenston: McQuown

 On March 27, two days before Helvenston's scheduled deployment to Iraq, McQuown reassigned him to a team leaving on the 28th, over the objections of numerous other Blackwater employees.
 Helvenston believed McQuown resented him and deliberately reassigned Helvenston at the last minute.
 In one of Helvenston's final emails before his death, he wrote to the owner of Blackwater, claiming McQuown's behavior was "very manipulative, duplicitive [sic], immature and unprofessional," with the hidden agenda "Lets [sic] see if we can screw with Scott."

 On March 30, McQuown sent Helvenston out with three other contractors, Jerry Zovko, Wesley Batalona and Michael Teague, to guard a convoy for ESS traveling from Baghdad to a military base west of Fallujah.
 They were in two unarmored vehicles and had no map.

 Death

-Along with squad members Jerry Zovko, Wesley Batalona and Michael Teague, Helvenston was transporting food and other equipment in unarmored vehicles to the center of the city of Fallujah when the team was ambushed by insurgents.
+Along with squad members Jerry Zovko, Wesley Batalona and Michael Teague, Helvenston was transporting food and other equipment in unarmored vehicles to the center of the city of Fallujah, when the team was ambushed by insurgents.
 The four contractors were killed with grenades and small arms fire.
-Their bodies were dragged from their vehicles, beaten and set ablaze.
-They burned and mutilated the corpses, and were then dragged through the streets, and two of them hanged from a bridge crossing the Euphrates.
+Their bodies were dragged from the vehicles, beaten and set ablaze.
+The corpses were burned and mutilated, and were then dragged through the streets, with two hung from a bridge spanning the Euphrates.

 Photos of the event were released to news agencies worldwide.